-- Note 6: No newspapers or electronic devices of any kind (Cell phone, MP3 player, IPod, etc) allowed during class time (i.e., during lectures, tests, etc).
+Note 4: No newspapers or electronic devices of any kind (Cell phone, MP3 player, IPod, etc) allowed during class time (i.e., during lectures, tests, etc).
 Small laptops maybe accepted if for using the electronic version of the book but the user must sit in the front rows.
-No electronics allowed on the tests and final exam other than a calculator. - Note 7: You will fail the test if any device other than a calculator is seen with you during the test.
+No electronics allowed on the tests and final exam other than a calculator.

+You will fail the test if any device other than a calculator is seen with you during the test.
 Please make sure that such devices are stowed away.
-Please avoid embarrassing yourself and placing me in a bad situation. - Note 8: Cheating and plagiarism are serious offenses.
-Our TA's are trained to catch identical or similar reports even across different lab sections.
-Our graders will look particularly for signs of such violations.
+Please avoid embarrassing yourself and placing me in a bad situation.

+Note 6: Cheating and plagiarism are serious offenses.
+Zero Tolerance Policy.

-We will be using SafeAssign/ which determines if any reports (partially or entirely) have been copied from others (including from previous semesters) or from the internet.
+We will be using SafeAssign/ which determines if any reports (partially or entirely) have been copied from the manual, from others (including students from previous semesters) or from the internet.